The LAPACK Interface

 In the code below we solve the problem using Newton’s method.
 At each iteration the Newton direction is computed by solving a positive definite set of linear equations

-(where has rows ), and a suitable step size is determined by a backtracking line search.
+), and a suitable step size is

 We use the level-3 BLAS function blas.syrk